COMPETITIVE GOVERNANCE

 The purpose of the Insurance Sector is to regulate insurance.

-The Insurance Sector Board must create a responsible transition from Social Security and Medicare by fulfilling promises consistent with the following relevant clauses and this Amendment; through the 5-year transition period, both the current taxes and benefits will cease.
+The Insurance Sector Board must ensure a responsible transition from Social Security and Medicare by fulfilling promises consistent with the following relevant clauses and this Amendment.
+During the 5-year transition period, both current taxes and benefits will cease.

-To partially defray Social Security and Medicare debt liabilities; for 50 years after this Amendment passes, Sector 25 CRA's must place a 5% income Share-Loan on their members, with a minimum of 3% of the state average per capita income, until the member reaches the age of 50; the revenue derived from these Share-Loans must be applied to the debt subject to Section 12.
+To partially defray Social Security and Medicare debt liabilities, for 50 years after this Amendment passes, Sector 25 CRAs must place a 5% income Share-Loan on their members, with a minimum of 3% of the state average per capita income, until the member reaches age 50; the revenue derived from these Share-Loans must be applied to the debt subject to Section 12.

-The Insurance Rating System may set or increase a societal negative externality Rating Floors with a 70% vote in many areas of concern; a 35% vote lowers the Rating Floors; Insurance CRA's must ensure its members reduce their chance of becoming a burden on society in retirement, healthcare, dependent care, and among other categories that achieve a 70% Rating System vote.
+The Insurance Rating System may set or increase societal negative externality Rating Floors with a 70% vote in many areas of concern; a 35% vote lowers the Rating Floors.
+Insurance CRAs must ensure that its members reduce their likelihood of becoming a burden on society in retirement, healthcare, dependent care, and other categories that achieve a 70% Rating System vote.

-If 60% of Sector 2 Sector Board representatives declare a specific area of need is too high and could be addressed by better insurance, the Insurance Rating System must raise its Rating Floor in that strictly specific area.
+If 60% of Sector 2 Sector Board representatives declare that a specific area of need is too high and could be addressed by better insurance, the Insurance Rating System must raise its Rating Floor for that specific area.

 Sector 21.
 Food